MISP/MISP-Fleet-Commander/README.md

 ## ©️ Copyright
 ```
 © 2021–2025 Sami Mokaddem.
-© Logo design by Ysaline Rochez — thank you for the beautiful work!
+© Logo designed by Ysaline Rochez — thank you for the beautiful work!
 ```